top of page

 Certifications

-I’m a licensed, professional studio and follow all health and safety requirements.
-I’ve had my studio inspected, have a business license, and take the cleanliness of my studio very seriously.
-My studio is located in a completely separate section of my home with it’s own entrance.
+I’m a licensed, insured, professional studio and follow all health and safety requirements.
+I’ve have my studio inspected annually, have a business license, and take the cleanliness of my studio very seriously.
+My studio is located in a completely separate section of my home with it’s own entrance and facilities.

 Deposits